Martnat8/499_project/README.md

 # ROB499 Project

 This folder contains the nodes for the final project of ROB 499.
 Each package has a README if you are curious about parameters or what they do in detail.
+This was build in the ROS2 Jazzy distro and requires opencv-python and numpy packages.

 --------------------------------------------------------------------------------------------------